 - 1. All work is due as stated by the instructor and/or the syllabus - 2.
-Late work is not permitted under any circumstances (absences, illnesses, etc.) - The 2 lowest grades will be dropped from both the "In-Class Writing Assignments" and "Homework and Active Reading Skills" sections of the overall student grade composition.
-Totaling 4 dropped grades at the end of the semester.
-However, late assignments and/or low grades in all other sections will not be accepted or dropped. - 4.
+Late work is not permitted under any circumstances (absences, illnesses, etc.) - 3.
+The TWO lowest grades may be replaced by a replacement assignment. - 4.
 Grades are usually updated and entered into Blackboard within a week after the assignment is due.
 However, essays may require two weeks before a grade is submitted into Blackboard.

 It is the students' responsibility to track their grades in Gradebook in Blackboard.